circleci/circleci-docs/jekyll/_cci2/custom-images.md

 - [ca-certificates](https://packages.debian.org/sid/ca-certificates)

 **Note:**
-If you choose not to install these tools with a package manager, you must use the `ADD` instruction instead of `RUN` (see below).
+If you do not install these tools with a package manager, you must use the `ADD` instruction instead of `RUN` (see below).

 ### Adding Other Files and Directories